xzhan0/xzhan0.github.io/_pages/Research.md

 nav_order: 7
 ---

 I like exploring NLP and Human AI collaborations.
+I am currently working on research about **Content Moderation with LLM**, **Code Generation with LLM** and **Multi Agent Systems**.
 Details would be updated on Oct.
 7

 <style>